Frequently Asked Questions

 Can I book for a couple or as a family?

 Yes!
 Genetic counseling often involves partners or loved ones.
-You’re welcome to attend together just let me know who will be joining so I can plan accordingly.
-The 30- or 60-minute sessions work best for couples or more complex conversations.
+You’re welcome to attend together, just let me know who will be joining so I can plan accordingly.
+The focused consults work best for couples or more complex conversations.

 Do I need a referral or doctor’s order?